polifonia-project/stories/Amy: Organologist/Amy#1_OrganTrends.md

 CQ7: Where can more information be found about a specific organ/organ builder/time period/location/etc.? / Which literature or resources contain information about a specific organ/organ builder/time period/location/etc.?

+CQ8: What are longitudinal changes of certain characteristics of organs or organ builders?

+CQ9: What are geographically distinct features? (e.g., in what differ 17th century Southern German organs from 17th century Spanish organs?).

 ## Resources

 - Amy already has access to the physical as well as online library of the university where she works.